Jazz in the City | Josephine Howell

 Registration is confirmed by email.

-Doors will open 30 minutes prior to the event and preregistered guests can check in at that time.
-If the program is sold out, walk-ins will be able to join a standby list on a first-come-first-served basis.
-Unclaimed tickets (regardless of registration) will be released to standby 10 minutes prior to the start of the program.
+Doors will open for check-in 30 minutes prior to the event.
+Walk-in tickets will be available at the check-in table on a first-come-first-served basis.
+All unclaimed reservations will be released to walk-ins 10 minutes prior to the start of the program.
 Preregistered guests should arrive early to secure their tickets.

 Questions?